Code-Institute-Submissions/Earth-Quiz/testing.md

 ### JSHint
 + Couple of unused variables which are deleted from script.js file
-+ 23 warnings throught my whole code, all of them were fixed by adding "// jshint esversion: 6" on top of my script file ..* 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz) ..* arrow function syntax (=>)' is only available in ES6 (use 'esversion: 6') ..* 'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz) ..* 'template literal syntax' is only available in ES6 (use 'esversion: 6')
++ 23 warnings throught my whole code, all of them were fixed by adding "// jshint esversion: 6" on top of my script file
+  * 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)
+  * arrow function syntax (=>)' is only available in ES6 (use 'esversion: 6')
+  * 'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)
+  * 'template literal syntax' is only available in ES6 (use 'esversion: 6')
-+ 14 warnings for undefined variable ("$"), it was reffering to JQuery selector
++ 14 warnings for undefined variable ("$"), it was reffering to JQuery selector and it can be ignored
+### Browser and mobile testing
++ Chosen font Balsamiq Sans not displaying on Safari
++ No issues were found on Google Chrome, Mozilla Firefox, Microsoft Edge and Internet Explorer
++ No issues were found on any mobile devices